TrinanjanSen/face_detection_system/README.md

 5. **Start Attendance**
    - Enter the attendance gap (in minutes) in the field (default is 30).
    - Click the "Start Attendance" button.
-   - The system will recognize faces and mark attendance in 'attendance.xlsx'.
+   - The system will recognize faces and mark attendance in 'attendance.xlsx' (file created automatically).

 6. **View Attendance Percentage**
    - Click the "Attendance %" button.